ValKmjolnir/Nasal-Interpreter/README.md

 So i tried to write a new interpreter to help them checking syntax error and even, runtime error.

-I wrote the lexer, parser and runtime(bytecode virtual machine/ast-runtime virtual machine) to help checking errors.
+I wrote the lexer, parser and runtimebytecode virtual machine(there was an ast-interpreter,but i deleted it after version4.0) to help checking errors.

-They found it easier for them to check errors before copying nasal-codes in nasal-console in Flightgear to test.
+They found it much easier to check syntax and runtime errors before copying nasal-codes in nasal-console in Flightgear to test.

+Also, you could use this language to write some interesting programs and run them without the lib of Flightgear.

+You could add your own built-in functions to change this interpreter to a useful tool in your own projects(such as a script in your own game).

 # How to Compile

+Better choose the latest update of the interpreter.
-MUST USE -O2 !

-pragma gcc optimize(2) seems useless when using g++
+MUST USE -O2 ! pragma gcc optimize(2) seems useless when using g++

 > g++ -std=c++11 -O2 main.cpp -o main.exe